parallelworks/ml-workshop/README.md

   - run the code over 4 CPUs distributed over two worker nodes.
   - You can check for the status of this multiple node job with `sinfo` and `squeue` in another terminal.
 + You can also copy and paste the contents of `run_mpitest.sh` into the `script_submitter` workflow's launch page to run the script on the cluster as if it were a formal workflow.

+### 8) Stop running workflows and clusters

++ When you are finished with the workshop, please shut down your ephemeral cloud cluster to avoid unnecessary costs.
++ On your ACTIVATE `Home`, click on the "do not enter" symbol next to the `JupyterLab` entry in the `Workflow runs` tile to stop the workflow.
+This action will also automatically cancel the associated `JupyterLab` session in the `Sessions` tile.
++ If you have started other workflows and you don't need to continue them, please cancel them in the same way as the `JupyterLab` workflow.
++ Technically, you don't need to cancel workflows and sessions before turning off a cluster, but it's generally best practice because some things get cleaned up in the background.
++ On your ACTIVATE `Home`, click the On/Off button next to your cluster so that the button goes from green to gray.